 Why looking after your dental implants is important?

 While teeth are susceptible to dental decay, dental implants may be susceptible to peri-implantitis, which is an inflammatory response to bacterial biofilm of the tissues surrounding the implant.
 Peri-implantitis can result in disintegration of the bone to the implant.
+As Dental implants Central London specialists we will advise you on how to care for them.

 How long will the process of Dental Implants take?